-prefer others, we all agree that whatever method is chosen must be done well, with demand-side resources fully considered, and investments selected (both demand- and supply-side) that minimize long-term costs to ratepayers.
+All of these approaches can work if properly done, and can be suboptimal, if done poorly.
+While some members of the Subcommittee prefer some options, and other members prefer others, we all agree that whatever method is chosen must be done well, with demand-side resources fully considered, and investments selected (both demand- and supply-side) that minimize long-term costs to ratepayers.

-It should be noted that a key component to the use of distributed resources and energy efficiency is a well defined and standardized evaluation, measurement and verification process.
+It should be noted that a key component to the use of distributed resources and energy efficiency is a well defined and standardized evaluation, measurement and verification (M&V) process.
+We return to M&V issue in the Recommendations section.